m-i-n-a-r/searsen/README.md

 - **extraction_wikipedia** :arrow_forward: extracts data from Wikipedia.
 It can extract both time series or trending articles
 - **keyword_matcher** :arrow_forward: contains a number of matching criteria, to detect the eventual relation between two different keywords or to match similar or identical keywords [WIP]
 - **searsen_timeseries** :arrow_forward: analyzes and plot the timeseries on user input.
 Useful to compare the overall trends of a keyword [WIP]
-- **searsen_trends** :arrow_forward: aggregates the current time, the Twitter trending topics, the Google hot trends and the Wikipedia top articles in a single csv file or in a MongoDB table, getting a list of tweets for each topic contained both in hot trends and trending topics
+- **searsen_trends** :arrow_forward: aggregates the current time, the Twitter trending topics, the Google hot trends and the Wikipedia top articles in a single csv file or in a MongoDB table, thus generating a dataset.
+It also gets a list of tweets for each topic contained both in hot trends and trending topics and calculates the sentiment
-- **searsen_automate** :arrow_forward: a batch file to execute the dataset generator.
-Useful to schedule the execution on a Windows machine, using the Windows task scheduler
+- **searsen_automate** :arrow_forward: a batch file to execute the dataset generator.It can be used to automate the execution of the script on a Windows machine, using the [Windows Task Scheduler](https://datatofish.com/python-script-windows-scheduler/).
+Remember to set the right full path to the searsen_trending script in your machine.

 ## How to
 Searsen requires some libraries (listed below) to work, plus some extra informations.
 Create a file called **searsen_credentials.py**, and make sure it contains: